 Immerse in an experiential learning environment, which includes several case studies and the preparation of a board résumé.
 Embedded in the curriculum are modules on Unconscious Bias and Diversity in Governance.
-In the fall 2015, CBDC will launch a new Level II module, Leading the Boardrooms of Tomorrow, which will include a mock board meeting.
+In 2015, CBDC introduced a new Level II module, Leading the Boardrooms of Tomorrow, which includes a mock board meeting for students.

 Participate in the most affordably-priced governance education of its kind in Canada.

 Access to Recruiters

 Acquire key tools for pursuing board positions; understanding board recruiting processes; preparing a board résumé; and developing an individual board career action plan.